lcabrp/LFPL_Data/README.md

 1. Fork the repository  [repo link](https://github.com/lcabrp/LFPL_Data)
 2. Clone the repository to your Github account
 3. Access the repository from your command line or preferred terminal software
 4. Install a virtual environment.
-The command in Gitbash is  _python -m venv venv_
+The command in Gitbash is  python -m venv venv_
 5. Activate the virtual environment.
-The command in Gitbash is  _source venv/scripts/activate_.
+The command in Gitbash is  source venv/scripts/activate.
 On Unix like systems use source venv/bin/activate .
 6. Install the  requirements.txt file to install necessary packages by running  pip install requirements.txt

+There are 2 jupyter notebooks on the repo.
+On the first one, analysis.ipynb, the data preparation takes place.

+On the second one, visuals.ipynb, is where the diagrams and graphs are created.

 # Code Louisville Requirements